 How do you balance living for now versus preparing for a comfortable retirement?

 You don’t want to save too much and miss out on fun now.
 But on the other hand, your future self will probably be grateful to your younger self if you have a more comfortable retirement.
 According to the AARP, most assume they will work until their full retirement age of 65 or 67.
-In reality most people retire at 62.
+In reality, most people retire at 62.
+Though, you can learn how to get to financial freedom faster in my FIRE course.

 How do you start treating your future self with more respect?